andrewobx/compatibility-predictor/README.md

 # Compatibility Predictor: A coding challenge
 Ensure that your machine has [Node.js](https://nodejs.org/en/download/) installed prior to the following instructions.
 Clone down the repository and run the command `npm install`.
-Once all the dependencies have been installed, you may load the **input.js** file with your appropriate JSON code.
-Please see the sample input/output code below for reference.
+Once all the dependencies have been installed, you may execute the command `npm test` in your terminal. *Voila!* The resulting output will then be printed (based off of the sample input data below).

-To run, execute the command `npm test` in your terminal.
-The resulting output will then be printed. *Voila!* Each of your applicants now have a rating that you may use in your hiring process.
+Attribute weightings have been calculated in a Decision Making Matrix (DMM) linked [here](https://docs.google.com/spreadsheets/d/1PhgRtenUvESLeiJEHZSPalS9fsJnHyIv7a9z8TLHAQo/edit?usp=sharing).

 ## Sample Code
 **Input:**